Palos Verdes High School: History

+The school had a Parent Teacher Association; in 1969 the association began allowing students to participate, and so it became the "Parent Teacher Student Association."

 Originally opened in 1961, the school earned many awards for academic and athletic excellence before declining enrollments led the District to close PVHS in 1991, combining three existing high schools into Palos Verdes Peninsula High School (PVPHS).
 The campus remained in use as Palos Verdes Intermediate School, with the former intermediate schools having been closed as part of the reorganization.
 In 2002, climbing enrollments and overcrowding at Peninsula High School led the district to reopen Palos Verdes High School.
 By the first year, enrollment reached 470 students.

+Demographics

+In the 2023–24 year, there were 1,419 students enrolled in Palos Verdes High School.
+Enrollment by race/ethnicity was 55.88% White, 16.77% Asian, 16.49% Hispanic, 1.76% Black, and 8.95% other.
+Enrollment by gender was 52.57% male and 47.50% female.

 Athletics

 The athletic teams (known as the Sea Kings) are represented by the colors red, black, and white.
 The nickname comes from the Greek god Poseidon, the school's official mascot.
 Palos Verdes competes in the Southern Section, Northern Division of the California Interscholastic Federation.
+In 2024, Palos Verdes won the CIF Division 2-AA state championship in football.